ChristianRomualdo/ChristianRomualdo/README.md

-- 👋 Hi, I’m @Christian Romualdo and want to become a software developer.
+- 👋 Hi, I’m @Christian Romualdo and I want to become a software developer.
 I'm passionate about software and I would like to leard as many technologys as possible
 - 👀 I’m interested in the web development.
 - 🌱 I’m currently learning CSS,software Engineering.